bugcrowd/templates/submissions/description/server_security_misconfiguration/insecure_ssl/certificate_error/template.md

-# Certificate Error

-## Overview of the Vulnerability

 When a web page is loaded, the browser makes a series of checks against the website’s Secure Socket Layer (SSL) certificate.
 When these checks fail, the browser blocks the webpage from loading and issues a certificate error.
 An attacker can leverage this information to identify what caused the certificate error and execute a Person-in-The-Middle (PitM) attack to view and modify information that passes between the vulnerable endpoints.

 ## Business Impact